NucleusPowered/site-v1/docs/faqs.md

 * You will not be able to go AFK (permission: `nucleus.afk.exempt.toggle`)
 * Logging in/out of your server will never generate a connection message (permission: `nucleus.connectionmessages.disable`)
+* From 1.2 - logging in to the server will cause you to vanish (permission: `nucleus.vanish.onlogin`)

 Other plugins may also not function as intended, a good example is **GriefPrevention**. **So, please, don't use the wildcard.**